Each student-athlete took home their sports respective Player of the Year honor in Conference USA.

 The Male Scholar Team of the Year went to the baseball program for its 3.03 team grade point average, marking the second-straight year the program has earned the honor.
 The Female Scholar Team of the Year was the soccer program for its 3.70 team GPA.

-The depth of WKU's success makes the Hilltoppers one of the nation's most successful all-around athletics programs, as the 29 conference championships during his tenure have been won by 12 different sport programs.
+The depth of WKU's success makes the Hilltoppers one of the nation's most successful all-around athletics programs, as the 32 conference championships during his tenure have been won by 12 different sport programs.
 This includes consecutive Conference USA championships for football in 2015 and 2016, marking only the second time in the program's 97 year history WKU has posted back to back league titles.
 In 2016, WKU posted an 11-3 record which included the school's third consecutive bowl win, a 51-31 win over Memphis in the Boca Raton Bowl.
+WKU is one of only nine programs in the nation with a bowl win in each of the last three seasons.
 2016 also marked the first time in program history that WKU football posted consecutive seasons of 10+ wins.
 WKU volleyball finished its season with a 30-3 overall record and also captured Conference USA regular season and tournament titles for the third consecutive season.
+WKU women's basketball finished its season with a 27-7 overall record, captured the Conference USA regular season and tournament titles, and has now won 27 or more games in three consecutive seasons for the first time in program history.

 The 2015 football program had perhaps the best season in school history.
 WKU tied the school record for single-season wins (12), became the first school in Conference USA's 20-year history to go undefeated in regular season league play and also win the league's championship game, defeated South Florida in the Miami Beach Bowl for the program's second consecutive bowl victory, and finished the season ranked No. 24 nationally by the Associated Press.
 WKU Volleyball also finished its season nationally ranked, finishing No. 22 in the final AVCA poll after going 32-4, winning the Conference USA regular season and tournament titles, and sweeping Arizona in the first round of the NCAA Tournament.
 The men's indoor track team also captured the 2016 Conference USA indoor and outdoor titles, its second consecutive indoor league title.